grafana/scenes/docusaurus/docs/advanced-variables.md

 }
 ```

-The preceding code will render a scene with a template variable, text input and a preformatted text block.
-Modify the text in the text input to `${greetings} World!` and observe the preformatted text box update.
-Change the variable value at the top of the scene and watch the preformatted text block update.
+The preceding code will render a scene with a template variable, text input, and a preformatted text block.
+Modify the text in the text input to `${greetings} World!`, and the preformatted text box will update.
+Change the variable value at the top of the scene, and that will also update the preformatted text block.